Looking for top places to visit in Provence, France? Check out our Provence guide with tips on the best things to do in Provence + map.

 Why visit Provence?

 In Provence is the city of Grasse, which is considered the capital of perfume.
-It produces three-quarters of the world’s fragrances and is associated with such names as Chanel and Dior.
+It produces three quarters of the world’s fragrances and is associated with names such as Chanel and Dior.
 Many “noses” here train to learn to distinguish more than 2,000 different scents.
 For its perfume know-how, the city of Grasse was inscribed on the UNESCO Intangible Cultural Heritage List in 2018.

 The landscape, the amazing colours and the light have attracted artists who have worked here for centuries.
-One of the most famous was the Dutch painter Vincent Van Gogh, who painted several of his paintings here (Terrace of the Café at Night or Starry Nights over the Rhône).
+One of the most famous was the Dutch painter Vincent Van Gogh, who painted several of his paintings here(Terrace of the Café at Night and Starry Nights over the Rhône).
 In 1889, he was admitted to the mental hospital at St-Paul-de-Mausole Convent, where he painted his works The Iris and Starry Night.
 The largest collection of Van Gogh paintings, including portraits, can be seen at the Van Gogh Museum in Amsterdam.

 Another famous artist was Paul Cézanne, who was born in Aix-en-Provence.
 He painted the local mountain Sainte-Victorie 87 times.
 Cézanne was a great inspiration for Picasso, who later bought a 17th-century castle on the hillside of Sainte-Victorie and lived there for 8 years.